 Deciding whether to hire or purchase a stand-alone printer, photocopier or a multi-function printing device will normally come down to cost and your specific business needs.
 Generally speaking, standalone printers and photocopiers tend to be more robust than multi-function devices and therefore considered for heavy use.
 While MFD machines are often more economical.

-Copier King is an independent business with experience and expertise offering an extensive range of photocopiers, printers and multi-functional devices (MFD) machines throughout Kent, Sussex and the South East.
-As main suppliers for Konica Minolta, Sharp, Olivetti & Toshiba photocopiers and MFD machines, Copier King will always have a machine to save you money and time, to serve your particular business needs and budget.
+Copier King is an independent business with experience and expertise offering an extensive range of photocopiers, printers, and multi-functional devices (MFD) machines throughout Kent, Sussex and the South East.
+As main suppliers for Konica Minolta, Cannon, Olivetti & Toshiba photocopiers and MFD machines, Copier King will always have a machine to save you money and time, to serve your particular business needs and budget.

 Contact Copier King for some free unbiased friendly advice on 01892 597150.
 Or email us at email@example.com